tethysplatform/tethys/docs/tutorials/getting_started/new_app_project.rst

 2. Development Installation
 ===========================

 Now that you have a new Tethys app project, you need to install the app on your development Tethys Portal.
-In a terminal, change into the :file:`tethysapp-dam_inventory` directory and execute the :command:`python setup.py develop` command.
+In a terminal, change into the :file:`tethysapp-dam_inventory` directory and execute the :command:`tethys install -d` command.
 Be sure to activate the Tethys :term:`Python conda environment` if it is not already activated (see line 1 of the first code block):

 **Linux and Mac:**

 ::

     (tethys) $ cd ~/tethysdev/tethysapp-dam_inventory
-    (tethys) $ python setup.py develop
+    (tethys) $ tethys install -d

 **Windows:**

 ::

     (tethys) $ cd C:%HOMEPATH%\tethysdev\tethysapp-dam_inventory
-    (tethys) $ python setup.py develop
+    (tethys) $ tethys install -d

 .. tip::